West Burton power stations: West Burton B history

+West Burton C (planned)

+West Burton C is a planned 299 MW OCGT peaking plant, to be located on the West Burton site.
+It was granted planning consent in October 2020.
+The land and rights to build the station were retained by EDF Energy upon the sale of West Burton B to EIG in 2021.
+At the time, it was reported EDF Energy had 'no immediate plans' to build the station.

 West Burton A specification

 West Burton A provided electricity for around two million people, and is situated on a 410 acre site.
 Coal for the power station, like Cottam, came from the Welbeck colliery at Meden Vale until it closed in May 2010.
 The station's other main supplier of coal, Thoresby Colliery, closed in 2015.
-The station connects to the National Grid, like most similar sized coal power stations, via a transformer and substation at 400 kV.
+The station connected to the National Grid, like most similar sized coal power stations, via a transformer and substation at 400 kV.
 The chimneys of West Burton Power Station are 200 m tall.